joshchew24/notes/CPSC 330/Error.md

 	- mean validation error
 - $E_{test}$ is test error
 - $E_{best}$ is best possible error you could get for a given problem
+	- similar to generalization error, no access to full distribution to determine best possible error